microsoft/Git-Credential-Manager-for-Windows/README.md

 ## How to use

 You don't.
 It [magically](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/issues/31) works when credentials are needed.
-For example, when pushing to [Visual Studio Team Services](https://www.visualstudio.com), it automatically opens a window and initializes an oauth2 flow to get your token.
+For example, when pushing to [Azure DevOps](https://dev.azure.com), it automatically opens a window and initializes an oauth2 flow to get your token.

 ### Build and Install from Sources